 It is an essential requirement that your primary research area is in the social sciences.
-We strongly encourage inter/multidisciplinary working both within and beyond the social sciences, as long as at least 50% of the proposed programme of research is within ESRC remit.
+We strongly encourage inter/multidisciplinary working both within and beyond the social sciences, as long as at least 50% of the proposed programme of work is within ESRC remit.
 Please refer to the list of research areas that fall within ESRC remit for further information.
-Please note this information is used to determine eligibility for ESRC funding and to assist in the selection of appropriate reviewers.
+Please note this information is used to determine eligibility for ESRC funding.